esdc-devcop/esdc-devcop.github.io/docs/_guides/GitHubActions.md

 Two other recommended features of GitHub are Dependabot and code scanning.

 Dependabot can warn you of security vulnerabilities discovered in the libraries your project depends on.
-It can also be used to periodically/automatically update your project's dependencies (when coupled with proper automated testing, auto-updates of dependencies is not as scary as it sounds).
+It can also be used to periodically/automatically update your project's dependencies (when coupled with proper automated testing, auto-updating of dependencies is not as scary as it sounds).
 Refer to [GitHub's Dependabot Documentation](https://docs.github.com/en/code-security/dependabot/) for details.

 GitHub can also detect vulnerabilities in your own source code by setting up code scanning.
 This, like dependabot alerts can be enabled in the "Security" tab of your repository.
 Refer to [GitHub's Code Scanning Documentation](https://docs.github.com/code-security/secure-coding/about-code-scanning) for details.